Tahu964/Discord-Bot-Announcer/README.md

 Current version:

+This Repo contains version 2023-01-26 of the plugin for Minecraft version 1.19

+Legacy version:

-This Repo contains version 2022-05-20 of the plugin
+This Repo contains version 2022-05-20 of the plugin for Minecraft version 1.18

 For more detailed description, visit https://www.spigotmc.org/resources/discord-bot-announcer.100508/